Getting Started

 Querying the File System

-class is a core utility in renoun.
+The Directory class is a core utility in renoun.
 This allows you to easily query and render files and directories within a file system.
-For example, to create a list of blog posts or documentation pages we can query all the MDX files in a directory:
+To create a list of blog posts, query all of the MDX files in the posts directory we created earlier:

 import { Directory } from 'renoun/file-system'